 On August 1, 2011, the Company and Temple University ("Temple") entered into two (2) Exclusive License Agreements (collectively, the "License Agreements") relating to Temple's patent applications, patents and technical information pertaining to technology associated with an electric and/or magnetic field assisted fuel injector system (the "First Temple License"), and to technology to reduce crude oil viscosity (the "Second Temple License").
-The License Agreements are exclusive, and the territory licensed to the Company is worldwide and replace previously issued License Agreements.
+The License Agreements are exclusive and the territory licensed to the Company is worldwide and replace previously issued License Agreements.

-Pursuant to the two licensing agreements, the Company paid Temple a non-refundable license maintenance fee of \$300,000 and agreed to pay (i) annual maintenance fees of \$187,500; (ii) royalty fee ranging from 4% up to 7% from revenues generated from the licensing agreements; and (iii) 25% of all revenues generated from sub-licensees to secure or maintain the sub-license or option thereon.
-The term of the licenses commenced in August 2011 and will expire upon expiration of the patents.
-The agreements can also be terminated by either party upon notification under terms of the licensing agreements or if the Company ceases the development of the patent or fails to commercialize the patent rights.
+Pursuant to the two licensing agreements, the Company agreed to pay Temple the following: (i) non-refundable license maintenance fee of \$300,000; (ii) annual maintenance fees of \$187,500; (iii) royalty fee ranging from 4% up to 7% from revenues generated from the licensing agreements; and (iv) 25% of all revenues generated from sub-licensees to secure or maintain the sub-license or option thereon.
+Temple also agreed to defer \$37,500 of the amount due if the Company agreed to fund at least \$250,000 in research or development of Temple's patent rights licensed to the Company.
+The term of the licenses commenced in August 2011 and will expire upon the expiration of the patents.
+The agreement can also be terminated by either party upon notification under terms of the licensing agreements or if the Company ceases the development of the patent or failure to commercialize the patent rights.